reapit/foundations/packages/cra-template-foundations/README.md

 - remove package `react` in generator folder using `yarn remove react`, and link `react` package in "foundation" folder: `yarn link` in `node_modules/react`, and `yarn link react` in generated folder (foundation, and our generated react package is not the same and will lead to https://reactjs.org/warnings/invalid-hook-call-warning.html, because we have 2 copy of react module.
 One in "foundation", one in generated folder)

 ## How to use
-- Step 1: install the packages `npm install -g @reapit/cra-template-external`
+- Step 1: install the packages `npm install -g @reapit/cra-template-foundations`
-- scaffold the project by run the command `npx create-react-app my-app --template @reapit/cra-template-external`
+- Step 2: Scaffold the project by run the command `npx create-react-app my-app --template @reapit/cra-template-foundations`